Jeejeejeelis/ballTracking/README.md

+# Ball Tracking

-working on ballTracking.py
+Working on `ballTracking.py`.

-next steps:
+## Next Steps

-    start video when the rally has started! try to make better ball detection with current filters. add HSV filter to look for ball color for additional detection. if circle detected, then ball should be green.
+1. ~~Start video when the rally has started!~~
+2. Try to make better ball detection with current filters.
+3. Add HSV filter to look for ball color for additional detection.
-# ballTracking
+    - If circle detected, then ball should be green.